 In this context, it is vital that public views are factored into new developments and expert debates and decisions that will shape the future of the data economy.
 We therefore undertook a survey into public attitudes to data management models and associated data practices.
 In May 2019, a total of 2,169 respondents living within the UK completed our online survey from a Qualtrics panel.
-In the survey, we examined what participants thought about eight models for managing personal data.
+In the survey, we examined what participants thought about eight models for managing personal data, listed below.
 Each model was based upon approaches to data management that were being considered in various forms at the time of administering the survey, including personal data stores, data trusts and data co-operatives.

 |Personal Data Store||to give you personal control over your data, which you can manage in a secure way.|

 |Responsible Independent Party||you have a say over what happens to your data, but are not personally responsible for looking after it.|